lukkupis/cms-js/README.md

 ## Installation:

+### Configuration file

-For proper operation, the configuration file is required: "server/config.js".
+A configuration file is required for proper operation: "server/config.js".

 Example: